 Cannabis plants with high levels of THC are legally regulated as a controlled drug.
 Marijuana (also known as weed, herb, pot, grass, dope, ganja) is made from the dried flowers and leaves of high THC cannabis plants and is the most commonly used illegal drug world-wide.

 Hashish and hash oil are made from the dried resin of high THC cannabis plants.

-Cannabis plants with very low levels of THC (less than 0.3%) are commonly known as hemp, or industrial hemp, and are not legally regulated in Europe.
+Cannabis plants with very low levels of THC (less than 0.2%) are commonly known as hemp, or industrial hemp.

 Hemp plants are used to produce hemp seed oil, hemp flour and hemp protein powder.

 Hemp seed oil is considered a healthy oil and has an optimal omega-3 to omega-6 ratio of 1:3.
 Hemp seed oil is used in the kitchen, as a fuel, and to make soap, salves and other skin treatments.

 Hemp fibre is used to make rope, paper, textiles and clothing.